Stereotypes of Hispanic and Latino Americans in the United States: Stereotypes in news media

-According to Arias and Hellmueller, the news media portrayed Hispanics as the enemy, consistently labeling them as illegal immigrants and violent criminals without statistics or facts to support their claims.
-A 2002 study conducted by Chiricos and Eschholz examined race and news media content and investigated how news media content primes the local public's fear of crime.
+According to Arias and Hellmueller, news media frequently portrayed Hispanics as illegal immigrants and violent criminals, characterizations that the researchers argued were not supported by available data.
+A 2002 study conducted by Ted Chiricos and Sarah Eschholz examined race and news media content and how news media content primes the local public's fear of crime:

 "The findings suggested fear of crime forms part of a new 'modern racism'; that is, that local television news may contribute to the social construction of threat in relation to both minorities; television over-represents African Americans and Hispanics in crime news in relation to their share of the general population."

-Another study conducted by Waldman and colleagues analyzed three cable commentators: Lou Dobbs, Bill O'Reilly, and Glenn Beck and their discussion of illegal immigration.
-These results concluded that 70% of the Lou Dobbs Tonight episodes in 2007 contained discussion of illegal immigration, 56% of the O'Reilly Factor episodes in 2007 discussed illegal immigration and Glenn Beck discussed illegal immigration in 28% of his year 2007 programs.
-As a result of popular shows labeling Hispanics as "illegal immigrants" and often portraying Hispanics in a negative light, the programs gave anti-immigration activists a platform for discrimination.
+A 2008 Media Matters study analyzed cable commentators Lou Dobbs, Bill O'Reilly, and Glenn Beck in their discussion of illegal immigration.
+The study found that 70% of Lou Dobbs Tonight episodes in 2007 contained discussion of illegal immigration, 56% of O'Reilly Factor episodes in 2007 discussed illegal immigration, and Glenn Beck discussed illegal immigration in 28% of his 2007 programs.
+The report concluded that the frequency with which these programs associated Hispanics with illegal immigration provided anti-immigration activists a platform for discriminatory rhetoric.

-In attempt to verify the accuracy of stereotypes held against Latinos, studies conducted at Harvard and Michigan showed that undocumented and foreign-born immigrants were far less likely to commit acts of deviance, crime, drunk driving, or any kind of action that may jeopardize US citizens' well-being.
-In addition, the study found that the incarceration rate of foreign-born citizens is five times less the rate of native-born citizens.

-Hispanics and crime

-According to several scholars, the stereotypes of Hispanics are similar to the ones associated with African Americans.
-Often characterized as being drug traffickers, drug users, dangerous and violent, Hispanics are subjected to much stereotyping in the United States in relation to crime, especially by their white counterparts.
-However, contrary to popular belief, Hispanic immigrants commit crime at lower rates than the general population.

-Stereotypes often portray that Hispanics have higher rates of crime than other ethnic groups.
-In 2018, the U.S. Census Bureau states that Hispanic or Latinx individuals made up approximately 18.3% of the U.S. population.
-In the next year, the FBI's Uniform Crime Reporting (UCR) Program showed that out of all arrests 19.1% were reported to be Hispanic or Latinx.
-This arrest share is closely aligned with the group's population, supporting that these disproportionate criminal behavior stereotypes are not supported by national crime data.
+Research has examined crime rates among immigrant populations in relation to these stereotypes.
+According to Arias and Hellmueller, studies have found that undocumented and foreign-born immigrants had significantly lower rates of criminal activity compared to native-born citizens.

 Stereotypes of Hispanic and Latino men

-Common Latino male stereotypes include drug dealer, Latin lover, greaser and bandito.
-Latino males are also stereotyped as hypersexual, aggressive and "macho".
-They are also often depicted with a sombrero.
+Research has documented common stereotypes of Latino men in media, including portrayals as drug dealers, Latin lovers, greasers, and banditos.
+Studies show Latino males are frequently stereotyped as hypersexual, aggressive, and "macho".